devkumar-swipe/gitfinder/README.md

 <br>-o, --output	Save results to a file (e.g., results.json).
 <br>-d, --delay	Delay between requests in seconds (default: 1).
 <br>-w, --workers	Number of concurrent workers (default: 10).

+---

+### **How to Use**
+1. Clone the repository.
+2. Install dependencies using `pip install -r requirements.txt`.
+3. Run the script as described in the `README.md` file.

+This setup ensures your project is well-documented, easy to install, and ready for collaboration!